 I’m going to conclude this whole article with an important statement: selling your internet data is a very weird, digital side hustle.

+Overall, selling Bandwidth is not something you should do without thought.
 Depending on where you live and what ISP you use, you might have more stringent laws surrounding what your IP address is used for.

-Personally, this would be the sort of passive income stream I would 100% use when I was back in college and living in a building with hundreds of people on the same network, but I don’t think I’ll run it on my home network.
+Personally, this would be the sort of passive income stream I would 100% use when I was back in college and living in a building with hundreds of people on the same network.
+But I don’t think I’ll run it on my home network.

 A new passive income idea, or a recipe for disaster?
 Who even knows!
 But I hope you can earn some free money and rewards if you give this idea a try.